MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ## Download an Excel template

-To avoid mapping issues, it's recommended that you use an Excel template that you can download from your app.
-Once the template is downloaded add your data and then import the file back to your app.
+To avoid mapping issues, you should use an Excel template that you can download from your app.
+Once the template is downloaded, add your data and then import the file back to your app.
 Remember don't add or modify columns in the template to avoid issues during the import process.

 1. Open your app and from the left nav select a table.